johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

 ```

-2. Prepare the DDNS server YAML
+2. Prepare the DDNS server docker-compose.yml file

 ```
 nano ~/network-services/ddns/docker-compose.yml
 ```

-   Paste this into the .YAML and replace the api_key, zone, and domain with your info:
+   Paste this into the .YML and replace the placeholders with your info:

 ```
 version: "3.7"